dohuyduc2002/vpb-hackathon/README.md

 #!/bin/bash
 kaggle datasets download ealtman2019/credit-card-transactions
 ```
-I'm also cleaning data to standardize the data before produce it to streaming, you can find the code in `src/streaming/clean_data.py`
+I'm also cleaning data to standardize the data before produce it to streaming, you can find the code in `src/streaming/clean_data.py`, this script will create 3 cleaned files in `data` folder
 ## Build docker images
 1. Kafka connect image
 ```bash